Humanitarian immigration relief

 Four Different Remedies.
 Four Different Legal Tests.

-A difficult experience alone does not establish eligibility.
-Each option below has exact statutory requirements, evidence rules, exclusions, and procedural steps.
+A hard experience alone does not prove that you qualify.
+Each option has its own legal rules, evidence, limits, and filing steps.

 U Visa

-• A qualifying law-enforcement certification is generally required.
+- A qualifying law-enforcement certification is usually required.

 T Visa

-• Trafficking may involve labor or commercial sexual exploitation.
+- Trafficking may involve forced labor or commercial sex.

-• Presence in the United States must be connected to the trafficking.
+- The person's presence in the United States must be linked to the trafficking.

 VAWA Self-Petition

-• Residence, good moral character, and other requirements may apply.
+- Rules about residence, good moral character, and other facts may also apply.

 Humanitarian Parole

-A case-by-case request for temporary permission to enter the United States based on urgent humanitarian reasons or a significant public benefit.
-It is not a substitute for the normal visa process.
+A request for temporary permission to enter the United States because of an urgent humanitarian need or a major public benefit.
+The government reviews each request on its own facts.
+Parole is not a replacement for the normal visa process.

-• The need must be urgent and supported with detailed evidence.
+- The need must be urgent and supported by clear evidence.

-• Parole does not itself create immigration status or guarantee a future benefit.
+- Parole does not create immigration status by itself.
+It also does not promise a future benefit.

 Who this service may be for